aniellod/WallHe-/WallHe+/README.md

 # FEATURES

-Runs as a menu bar applications.
+Runs as a menu bar application.
-Makes it easy to pause, change settings or view log of images.
+Makes it easy to pause or change settings.

+Updates all windows.
+Multi-monitor set-ups will see the new wallpaper on all visible desktops.

 Automatically tiles all images.
 No need to manually resize images to your screen size before using them as wallpaper.